-The Reach Network of professionals in design and innovation has brought its seasoned practitioners from around the world together to create 5 masterclasses on the This Is Doing learning platform this Autumn.
+The Reach Network of professionals in design and innovation has brought its seasoned practitioners from around the world together to create 5 masterclasses on the This Is Doing learning platform in the Autumn of 2020.

 Most of us have more than a decade, some several decades, of experience in Human Centred Design or related innovation practices.
 Learning has always been a key driver in our careers, in particular learning with others, which can be clients, colleagues or peers.
 At this moment in time we feel that learning is even more important than ever since we are faced with crises that affect everything, from our personal lives to the entire planet and everything in between.